GregStanton/proposal-rmf-engine/docs/webgl2-and-glsl-primer.md

 * Very basic familiarity with typed languages
 * Experience creating graphics with a high-level library like [p5.js](https://p5js.org/) (especially `beginShape([kind])`/`endShape([mode])`)

+## Anki tip: Learning lists
+For convenience, the Q&A _cards_ in these notes will sometimes have a full list as an answer.
+List answers tend to be more cognitively demanding, and therefore can disrupt mental flow unnecessarily.
+If you find this to be the case during your own spaced-repetition practice, you can customize one of the following methods according to your own background:

+* Accompany the answer with a hint containing a single **acronym or a mnemonic phrase** (e.g. in biology, "Do kings play chess on fine green silk?" is a mnemonic for domain, kingdom, phylum, class, order, family, genus, species)
+* Accompany the answer with a hint explaining how to **chunk** a longer list into only 3–4 items
+* Implement lists using **cloze deletion** in software like Anki (e.g. create a sequence of cards in which all list items are revealed except for one)
+* Create cards explaining how each list item connects conceptually to its neighbors (a form of **elaborative encoding**)

 # Introduction
 <details>
 <summary>